Bruce Grobbelaar is a goalkeeping legend!

 Immediately after leaving Jomo Cosmos, Bruce signed up for National Service, spending two years on active service in the Rhodesian National Guard.

 In 1979, Grobbelaar was signed up by the Vancouver Whitecaps of the NASL after he had attended their scouting camp in South Africa.

 At the Vancouver Whitecaps, Bruce played under the management of former England & Blackpool goalkeeper, Tony Waiters, making his debut against the Seattle Sounders in 1980.

-During 1980, Bruce traveled to the U.K. on loan to Crewe Alexandra.
+In 1980, Bruce travelled to the U.K. on loan to Crewe Alexandra.
 During his time at Crewe, Grobbelaar played 24 League games and scored his only professional goal, a penalty, in his last game.
 By good fortune, on the evening when he gave his greatest performance for Crewe, he was spotted by Liverpool’s Head Scout Tom Saunders.